 Next up on my top Sri Lankan recipes is a real favourite of mine; Jetwing’s mouth-watering chicken curry.
-It’s surprisingly easy and works alongside any array of vegetable dishes, also perfectly lapped up with Pol Rotti.
+It’s surprisingly easy and works alongside any array of vegetable dishes, perfectly lapped up with Pol Roti or rice.

-I make sure to taste the dish along the way (once the chicken is cooked of course) and if I feel a little extra spice or flavour would enhance the taste on the day, will add a little more which is probably why my version of this tastes different every time.
-Although Sri Lankan curry is most authentically cooked on the bone, I understand that chickenbreast tends to be more appealing internationally.
+I taste the dish along the way (once the chicken is cooked of course) and if I feel a little extra spice or flavour would enhance the taste on the day, will add a little more which is probably why my version of this tastes different every time.
+Although Sri Lankan curry is most authentically cooked on the bone, I understand that chicken breast tends to be more internationally appealing.

 3 (6 ounce) boneless skinless chicken breasts

 2 tablespoons coconut oil (sunflower oil is fine)

 1 red onion, sliced

 8 green cardamom pods